SixSiege/cv-project/README.md

 - Finetuned a pretrained model YOLOv8s with 7k images of rock, paper, scissor
 - Successfully detected hand symbols on live cam, albeit moderate detection
 - Trained again with more images (15k+), produced more strong detection.
 Will using this model.

+### 75% Report
+- Implement a base code Flask for detecting and classifying image
+- Will implement new features
+- Will fix issue for delayed model initialization